pinnaculum/galacteek/README.rst

 Installation
 ============

-On Linux systems you can either use the AppImage or install from PyPI.
+On Linux systems you can use the AppImage or install from PyPI.
 On MacOS and other systems you'll need to install from PyPI.

 PyPI